 8) Schedule P, Products and Related Definitions, shall be amended as follows:

-A) The following shall be added at the end of Schedule P: “If the Parties agree to a service level defined by a different agreement (i.e., the WSPP agreement, the ERCOT agreement, etc.) for a particular Transaction, then, unless the Parties expressly state and agree that all the terms and conditions of such other agreement will apply, such reference to a service level/product shall be as defined by such other agreement, including if applicable, the regional reliability requirements and guidelines as well as the excuses for performance, Force Majeure, Uncontrollable Forces, or other such excuses applicable to such other agreement, to the extent inconsistent with the terms of this Agreement, but all other terms and conditions of this Agreement remain applicable.”
+A) The following shall be added at the end of Schedule P: “If the Parties agree to a service level/product defined by reference to a different agreement (e.g., an “Unplanned B” traded under the ERCOT agreement) for a particular Transaction, then, unless the Parties expressly state and agree that all the terms and conditions of such other agreement will apply, such reference to a service level/product shall be as defined by such other agreement, including if applicable, the regional reliability requirements and guidelines as well as the specific excuses for performance, Force Majeure, Uncontrollable Forces, or other such excuses applicable to such other agreement, to the extent inconsistent with the terms of this Agreement, but all other terms and conditions of this Agreement remain applicable.”

 B) The following definitions are hereby added to Schedule P:

-(1) "CAISO Firm" means with respect to a Transaction, a Product under which the Seller shall sell and the Buyer shall purchase a quantity of energy equal to the hourly quantity without Ancillary Services (as defined in the Tariff) that is or will be scheduled as a schedule coordinator to schedule coordinator transaction pursuant to the applicable tariff and protocol provisions of the California Independent System Operator ("CAISO") (as amended from time to time, the "Tariff") for which the only excuse for failure to deliver or receive is "an Uncontrollable Force" (as defined in the Tariff) called by the CAISO in accordance with the terms in the Tariff.
-A CAISO Schedule Adjustment shall not constitute an Uncontrollable Force; rather, if there is a CAISO Schedule Adjustment, the Parties shall make an adjustment payment (the "Adjustment Payment") with respect to the Contract Quantity to which the CAISO Schedule Adjustment applies (the "Affected Contract Quantity").
-If the Ex Post Price (as defined in the Tariff) that Buyer is required to pay the CAISO is greater than the Contract Price, then Seller shall pay Buyer an Adjustment Payment equal to the Affected Contract Quantity times the difference between the Ex Post Price and the Contract Price.
-If the Ex Post Price that Buyer is required to pay the CAISO is less than the Contract Price, then Buyer shall pay Seller an Adjustment Payment equal to the Affected Contract Quantity times the difference between the Contract Price and the Ex Post Price.
-If the Ex Post Price is less than 0, then Seller shall pay Buyer an Adjustment Payment equal to the Affected Contract Quantity times the absolute value of the Ex Post Price.
+(1) "CAISO Firm Energy" means with respect to a Transaction, a Product under which the Seller shall sell and the Buyer shall purchase a quantity of energy equal to the hourly quantity without Ancillary Services (as defined in the Tariff) that is or will be scheduled as a schedule coordinator to schedule coordinator transaction pursuant to the applicable tariff and protocol provisions of the California Independent System Operator ("CAISO") (as amended from time to time, the "Tariff") for which the only excuse for failure to deliver or receive is an "Uncontrollable Force" (as defined in the Tariff).

-(2) "CAISO Schedule Adjustment" means a schedule change implemented by the CAISO that is neither caused by, or within the control of, either Party and that results in the CAISO applying Ex Post Pricing to all or part of the Contract Quantity.

-(3) "West Firm" means with respect to a Transaction, a Product that is or will be scheduled as firm energy consistent with the most recent rules adopted by the Western Systems Coordinating Council ('WSCC") for which the only excuses for failure to deliver or receive are if an interruption is (i) due to an Uncontrollable Force as provided in Section 10 of the WSPP Agreement; or (ii) where applicable, to meet Seller's public utility or statutory obligations to its customers.
+(2) "West Firm" means with respect to a Transaction, a Product that is or will be scheduled as firm energy consistent with the most recent rules adopted by the Western Systems Coordinating Council ('WSCC") for which the only excuses for failure to deliver or receive are if an interruption is (i) due to an Uncontrollable Force as provided in Section 10 of the WSPP Agreement; or (ii) where applicable, to meet Seller's public utility or statutory obligations to its customers.
 Notwithstanding any other provision in this Agreement, if Seller exercises its right to interrupt to meet its public utility or statutory obligations, Seller shall be responsible for payment of damages for failure to deliver firm energy as provided in Article 4 of this Agreement.